The Port Townsend Sangha offers one-day retreats that we call Days of Mindfulness (DoMs).

-The Teacher-led DoM is focused on instruction by individual, respected teachers who conduct the day’s program, interspersing teachings with meditation practice.
+The DoM is focused on instruction by individual, respected teachers who conduct the day’s program, interspersing teachings with meditation practice.

 Occasional peer-led DoMs give more time to silence and extended meditation practice (walking and sitting), with shorter guided meditation periods and recorded dharma talks.
 A volunteer serves as the facilitator.

 A typical day begins at 9:00 AM, and finishes at 5:00 PM.
 A shared lunch is taken in silence, and participants bring their lunch items and eat together.
 Tea is provided.

 Participants are asked to hold the intention of committing to the whole day when they register.
 This helps to strengthen and stabilize the group energy throughout the day.
 Participants bring any meditation items (cushions, shawls) needed.
 Chairs are provided.

-When an event is announced on the website or by email, a link to a registration form like this one is included in the notice.
+When an event is announced on the website or by email, a link to a registration form is included in the notice.